Veve (film): Background

 Following the success of feature film Soul Boy, One Fine Day Films and Kenyan-based production company Ginger Ink partnered with DW Akademie to design a two-module training initiative: One Fine Day Films Workshops.
-The first module, a classroom-like "mini film school", d,"pens and expands the skill set and cinematic language of already practicing African filmmakers.
-It widens cinematic perspectives, exposure and, vocabulary.
-From 18 to 29 June 2012, the third ONE FINE DAY FILM Workshops we wasd in Nairobi, Kenya.
-56 participants from eleven African countries were invited to enhance their skills in the fields of directing, production, scriptwriting, editing, sound, production design and, cinematography under the mentorship of experienced film professionals.
-Out of those participants a c,reative team from all departments was formed to shoot VEVE nine months later: Simon Mukali from Kenya was selected to direct the movie, mentored by Sven Taddicken.
-Egyptian participant Mayye Zayed and Kenya's Shiv Mandavia as the cinematographers and many more in various departments – Veve was born.
-Written by Kenyan Scristwriter Natasha Likimani, it is a high- octoctane, multi-acter story that gives a glimpse of the contemporary realities within the Khat trade in Kenya.
+The first module, a classroom-like "mini film school," opens and expands the skill set and cinematic language of already practicing African filmmakers.
+It widens cinematic perspectives, exposure, and vocabulary.
+From 18 to 29 June 2012, the third ONE FINE DAY FILM workshops were in Nairobi, Kenya.
+56 participants from eleven African countries were invited to enhance their skills in the fields of directing, production, scriptwriting, editing, sound, production design, and cinematography under the mentorship of experienced film professionals.
+Out of those participants a creative team from all departments was formed to shoot VEVE nine months later: Simon Mukali from Kenya was selected to direct the movie, mentored by Sven Taddicken.
+Egyptian participant Mayye Zayed and Kenya's Shiv Mandavia as the cinematographers and many more in various departments—Veve was born.
+Written by Kenyan scriptwriter Natasha Likimani, it is a high-octane, multi-acter story that gives a glimpse of the contemporary realities within the Khat trade in Kenya.